nogilnick/pythonml/README.md

 ## TheanoANN.py

 A neural network module containing implementations of MLP networks in Theano.
 The classes in the module adhere to the scikit-learn fit, predict, score interface.

-## Stocks

-Code for predicting stock price based on historical data.
-[See this blog post](https://nicholastsmith.wordpress.com/2016/11/04/stock-market-prediction-in-python-part-2/) for more information.